 Tampa Lab

-The Bureau of Public Health Laboratories in Tampa was established in 1910, now located on campus near the southwest corner of the University of South Florida in Northeast Tampa.
+The Bureau of Public Health Laboratories in Tampa was established in 1910 and is now located on campus near the southwest corner of the University of South Florida in Northeast Tampa.

 • Respiratory virus and norovirus surveillance (real-time PCR)